Radhikadua123/DIP/README.md

 # Digital image processing

 ## Zooming of images
-Python code to implement zooming of images using Python and OpenCV.
+Code to implement zooming of images using Python and OpenCV.

 ### Input
 * Path of the image.